bleargh45/dzil-github-actions-sample/README.md

 Turned out there were a few hiccups that I'd bump into along the way, which I needed to get ironed out.

+## What you'll find here

+The following `workflows/` are provided, and are suitable for copying into your `.github/workflows/` directory in your repository.

+### `workflows/perl-ci.yml`

+Two-stage workflow, suitable for _most_ of my needs.

+### `workflows/perl-ci-with-recommends.yml`

+Same two-stage workflow, but with separate matrix entries for running tests in the second stage "with" and "without" recommended dependencies installed.

+Useful when a distribution has "recommends", and I want to make sure that the test suite will pass even if those modules aren't installed.

 ## Things I learned while setting this up

 ### Two-stage builds better replicate the final results